 They say the definition of “crazy” is doing the same thing over and over, expecting different results.
 So what do we make of the repetitive preaching of the gospel in churches where people don’t get it or don’t change?

-On this episode of the FTC Podcast, Jared Wilson and Ronni Kurtz encourage churches to rethink some of the contemporary approaches to Easter services.
+On this episode of the FTC Podcast, Jared Wilson and Ronni Kurtz discuss some common errors made by new or younger preachers.

 The terms of the parachurch’s future must be defined by the historic and orthodox church’s gospel, not simply by its own good ideas.